akauppi/GroundLevel-firebase-es/packages/app/README.2-tests.md

 The Cypress approach changes the way we do software.
 The more time you spend with it, the more time it likely will save you.

 >Hint: It's practical to launch Cypress from an OS icon.
 To do this in macOS, first launch like above.
 Then make the icon permanent (right click > `Options` > `Keep in Dock`).
 Other OS'es have similar mechanisms.
+>
+>Next time, launch Cypress from the icon instead of the `npx cypress open`.

 ---